Alabama Sheriff Legally Took $750,000 Meant To Feed Inmates, Bought Beach House

 In some cases, the federal government has objected.

 In 2009, then-Sheriff Greg Bartlett of Morgan County was briefly tossed in jail after acknowledging that he had personally profited, to the tune of $212,000, from a surplus in the jail-food account.
-Prisoners testified about receiving meager meals even as the sheriff took home the cash meant to feed them.
+Prisoners testified about receiving meager meals.

-To cut corners, Bartlett used charitable donations and "special deals," as CBS put it — including once splitting a $1,000 truck full of corn dogs with a sheriff of a nearby county, and then feeding the inmates corn dogs twice a day for weeks.
+To cut corners, Bartlett used charitable donations and "special deals," as CBS put it — including once splitting a $1,000 truck full of corn dogs with a sheriff of a nearby county and then feeding the inmates corn dogs twice a day for weeks.

 He defended himself by noting that his profit was legal under state law, but an exasperated federal judge said the sheriff had an obligation to feed his inmates adequate food.

-The story made national headlines, and Bartlett agreed to no longer dip into the jail-food fund.
+The story made national headlines, and Bartlett agreed to no longer dip into the jail food fund.

-In 2015, a subsequent sheriff in Morgan County loaned $150,000 from the inmate food fund to a corrupt car lot.
+In 2015, a sheriff in Morgan County loaned $150,000 from the inmate food fund to a corrupt car lot.
 The loan was revealed when the business, facing theft and scam charges, went bankrupt.

 Again, that sheriff's use of the food money was legal under state law; it was only prohibited in Morgan County because of the county's particular history.

-Aside from individual lawsuits like those, it's hard to tell exactly how much money earmarked for inmate food is going to sheriffs, because no funds under $250,000 need to be reported to the state.
+Aside from individual lawsuits like those, it's hard to tell exactly how much money earmarked for inmate food is going to sheriffs because no funds under $250,000 need to be reported to the state.

 This January, two advocacy groups sued for access to records that could reveal how much jail food money was being turned into personal profit.
 The groups said 49 sheriffs had refused to provide records of where funds were spent.

-Then in February, reporter Connor Sheets of The Birmingham News began revealing Entrekin's spending history and his ethics disclosures.
+Then in February, reporter Connor Sheets of the News began revealing Entrekin's spending history and his ethics disclosures.

 'I put two and two together'